 Section 13.
 Type of Tax Increment Financing District.
 Tax Increment Financing District is a redevelopment district established pursuant to Minnesota Statutes, Section 469.174, Subd.
-10, clauses (a)(1) and (a)(3).
+10, clauses (a)(1).

 The Tax Increment Financing District contains one parcel.
 The parcel is occupied since it meets the requirements of Section 469.174, Subd.
 10(a)(1) in that at least 70% of the area of this parcel is occupied by buildings, streets, utilities, paved or gravel parking lots or similar structures.
-In addition, there is only one building located in the Tax Increment Financing District.
-The building is "structurally substandard" to a degree requiring substantial renovation or clearance.
-The "structurally substandard" building is not in compliance with the building code applicable to new buildings, and the costs of modifying such building to satisfy the building code is more than 15 percent of the cost of constructing a new structure of the same square footage and type on the site.
-The reasons and support facts for these determinations are set forth in a report dated January 16, 2006, prepared by Short Elliot Hendrickson, Inc., a copy of which is on file with the Executive Director of the HRA.
+There are three buildings located in the Tax Increment Financing District.
+All three of the buildings are "structurally substandard" to a degree requiring substantial renovation or clearance.
+The "structurally substandard" buildings are not in compliance with the building code applicable to new buildings, and the costs of modifying each building to satisfy the building code is more than 15 percent of the cost of constructing a new structure of the same square footage and type on the site.
+The reasons and supporting facts for these determinations are set forth in a report dated July 29, 2011, prepared by LHB, Inc., a copy of which is on file with the Executive Director of the HRA, which determinations are ratified by the City Council.
 There have been no permits issued or improvements made to the building since the date of the report.
-The parcel number identified in this report has since changed to that shown in Section 5 above.

-The HRA and the City have determined that the proposed development of the Tax Increment Financing District would not reasonably be expected to occur solely through private investment within the reasonably foreseeable future and that the increased market value of the site that could reasonably be expected to occur without the use of tax increment financing is approximately \$0, which is less than the increase in the market value estimated to result from the proposed development (i.e., approximately \$31,383,750) after subtracting the present value of the projected tax increments for the maximum duration of the Tax Increment Financing District, which is approximately \$7,903,683.
+The HRA and the City have determined that the proposed development of the Tax Increment Financing District would not reasonably be expected to occur solely through private investment within the reasonably foreseeable future and that the increased market value of the site that could reasonably be expected to occur without the use of tax increment financing is approximately \$4,350,000, (based in part on the \$5,500,000 prior market value of the property before it was sold to the Developer less the current value of \$1,150,000), which is less than the increase in the market value estimated to result from the proposed development (i.e., approximately \$21,166,195) after subtracting the present value of the projected tax increments for the maximum duration of the Tax Increment Financing District, which is approximately \$4,635,823.

 Section 14.
 Duration of Tax Increment Financing District.
 The duration of Tax Increment Financing District will be 25 years from the receipt of the first tax increment.
-The date of receipt of the first tax increment is expected to be in 2015 (per HRA election).
+The Authority elects 2015 as the date of receipt of the first tax increment.
 Attached as Exhibit C is a projected cash flow showing the estimated receipt of tax increments from the Tax Increment Financing District.